MicrosoftDocs/winrt-api/windows.system.remotedesktop.provider/remotedesktoplocalaction.md

 ## -description

-Specifies a local action that can be performed by a remote desktop host app.
+Specifies a local action that can be performed by a remote desktop client app.

 ## -enum-fields